Handmade Saltillo Tile

-At Rustico, we tell you precisely what Saltillo tile is.
 We offer no embellishment to the nature of these beautiful floors – you either like Saltillo flooring or you don’t.
-If you’re expecting “perfect” Saltillo tiles, then Saltillo tile might not be right for you.
+If you’re expecting “perfect” Saltillo tiles, then Saltillo tiles might not be right for you.

 Perfect handmade Mexican Saltillo tiles don’t exist.
 If they did, we’d sell them.
 We are the largest manufacturer of genuine Saltillo floor tiles in Mexico.
 If any seller tells you their Mexican tile is without blemish or rustic traits, they’re not selling the real stuff.
 Period.